thebaldgeek/thebaldgeek.github.io/DragonOS.md

 For L-Band work, start SDRReceiver from the terminal using your .ini file.
 `SDRReceiver -s 98w.ini`
 Start a single instance of Jaero from the DragonOS menu.
 Start many Jaeros from another terminal by making a `jaerostart.sh` file setup as follows:
+`nano jaerostart.sh` then add the following.
 ```
 jaero -s VFO01 &
 jaero -s VFO02 &
 jaero -s VFO03 &
 ```
+Save with ctrl+o and then exit with ctrl+x
 Add as many instances of Jaero as you need.
 BE SURE and turn off logging and voice decoding in each when running on a Raspberry Pi.
 Those two features use a lot of CPU and will cause bad/dropped decodes.

+Once you create that .sh file, make it executable by the command `sudo chmod +x jaerostart.sh`
+Then run it with `./jaerostart.sh`

+## dumpxxxx quick start
 For dumpVDL2 and dumphfdl, run them from a terminal.
-They are not in the menu.
+They are not in the DragonOS menu.
 Just run them from the terminal prompt.
-## dumpxx quick start

 Quick and dirty guide to get you going, more to come on each of these....

 For dumpvdl2, just open a terminal on the desktop, plug in your RTLSDR v3 dongle connected to the Pi and 136mhz antenna connected and enter this command into the terminal:
 `dumpvdl2 --msg-filter all,-avlc_s,-acars_nodata,-gsif,-x25_control,-idrp_keepalive,-esis --rtlsdr 2 --gain 40 --correction -1 --output decoded:text:file:path=vdl.log,rotate=hourly 136650000 136975000 136800000`
 Then to see the messages, do a tail on the log file it creates in your home directory.